The ACCC plays an active role in the energy sector in Australia. Our role encompasses both electricity and gas.

 We have an ongoing role in retail electricity in enforcing the Competition and Consumer (Industry Code – Electricity Retail) Regulations 2019 (the Electricity Retail Code).

-We also have an ongoing role in enforcing Part XICA of the Competition and Consumer Act 2010 (the Act), introduced by the Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act (2019), when it comes into effect on 10 June 2020.
+We also have an ongoing role in enforcing Part XICA of the Competition and Consumer Act 2010 (the Act), introduced by the Treasury Laws Amendment (Prohibiting Energy Market Misconduct) Act (2019).

 In 2018, the Treasurer directed us to hold a public inquiry to monitor prices, profits and margins in relation to the supply of electricity in the NEM.
 The inquiry will run for seven years, ending in 2025.
 We are required to report at least once every six months.